Thoregon/thoregon.tru4D/doc/queries&commands.md

 Preface
 =======

-Commands and Queries represents the persistence
+Commands and Queries represents the persistence.
+Avoid thinking in relational DB models anymore.
+Matter works like a network graph DB.

 There is a default processing how entities gets stored and queries im universe matter.